SMART-Goals/learn_fabric/README.md

 ## Remote execution
 ### Current
-Running a shell command remotely with _fabric_, for instance `Connection("127.0.0.1").run("ls $HOME")`
+Running a shell command remotely with _fabric_, for instance `Connection("127.0.0.1").run("ls $HOME")` Transfer file to the remote worker with _fabric_, for instance `Connection("127.0.0.1").run("ls $HOME")`

 ## Cleanup
 ### Current
-Not implemented
-### Target
-- remove the public key from file _authorized_keys_ in the remote worker
+- Context manager removes the temporary SSH key from the _authorized_keys_ file in the remote worker
-- remove the private/public key files from the web_reflectivity host
+- Context manager removes the temporary private/public SSH key files from the host